-Crystallized fossil Mercenaria clams from Florida are prized by fossil and mineral collectors prized for their beauty and natural preservation.
+Fossil hunting in Florida for crystallized fossil Mercenaria clams is a popular pasttime with specimens that are prized by fossil and mineral collectors prized for their beauty and natural preservation.

 What are Mercenaria Clams?

-The Mercenaria permagna is a marine bivalve - an aquatic mollusk with two similar halves hinged together and containing the soft parts of the creature within the calcium carbonate shell.
+Unlike fossil fish, the Mercenaria permagna is a marine bivalve - an aquatic mollusk with two similar halves hinged together and containing the soft parts of the creature within the calcium carbonate shell.
+Other popular marine fossils include trilobite fossils, fossil ammonites and agatized coral.
 Various Mercenaria species, also called Venus clams, are still alive in the oceans today and are edible.
 You may see them on the menu as quahog, cherrystone and littleneck clams.
 The valves usually have bilateral symmetry, which means only that the two haves are nearly equal in size and shape.

 How Mercenaria Clams Fossilized